jasonjayoo/my-coding-quiz/README.md

 ## Tests:
 <br>
-    - Test the password coding by generating a random password!
-Have fun.
+    - Try the quiz game out yourself and see how well you can do!.
     <br>
     - You can test out the webpage on vsc or directly in the inspect window of your browser.